-The first mention of the Boqueria market of Barcelona dates from 1217, when tables were installed near the old door of the city to sell meat.
-From December 1470, a market selling pigs occurred at this site.
-At this time, the Market had the name Mercat Bornet or was (until 1794) simply known as Mercat de la Palla (Straw Market).
+The first mention of La Boqueria market in Barcelona dates from 1217, when tables were set up near the old city gate to sell meat.
+From December 1470 onwards, a market for the sale of pigs was held there.
+At that time, the market was called Mercat Bornet or (until 1794) simply known as Mercat de la Palla (Straw Market).

 The famous Gran Teatre del Liceu was built in 1847.Considered by many to be one of the finest opera houses in Europe, it burnt to the ground tragically in 1994, the auditorium and stage were destroyed.
 The new Liceu was inaugurated in the year 2000, keeping the original facade and greatly expanding the facilities.
 Here, the finest operas of the international repertoire have been staged, and leading operatic stars have performed, among them several Catalans including Montserrat Caballé, Josep Carreras and Jaume Aragall.